tkohegyi/mitmJavaProxy/README.md

 MitmJavaProxy
 ============================
-This Men-In-The-Middle Java Proxy is a derivative work that was originated from [**BrowserMob Proxy**](https://github.com/lightbody/browsermob-proxy), then tailored for old [**Wilma**](https://github.com/epam/Wilma) versions, then upgraded in order to have a refreshed MITM Java Proxy and be prepared for the next generation of **Wilma** which is a service virtualization tool and relies on this **MitmJavaProxy**.
+This Men-In-The-Middle Java Proxy is a derivative work that was originated from [**BrowserMob Proxy**](https://github.com/lightbody/browsermob-proxy), then tailored for old [**Wilma**](https://github.com/epam/Wilma) versions, then upgraded in order to have a refreshed MITM Java Proxy and be prepared for the next generation of **Wilma** which is a proxy/stub/service virtualization tool and relies on this **MitmJavaProxy**.

-**Right now everything seems to be working so can be used in experimental mode**, but still changes need to be expected before the first real release.
+**Right now everything seems to be working so can be used**.

 Also please be aware that the main aim of creating this MITM Java proxy is to support the proxy need of [Wilma](https://github.com/epam/Wilma).
 Therefore none of the original browsermob-proxy features should be expected as working, on the other side, other features which was not in the original browsermob-proxy become available.
 Also, this version is prepered for Java >8 versions, and supports TSL.